 - Significantly expand service delivery in poor communities through the use of appropriate and effective community development and community participation strategies.

 - Improve the day-to-day lives of vulnerable, poor and marginalised communities by helping to organise activities that communities feel are meaningful for them.

 - Empower communities to address their core problems and meet basic needs while restoring the pride of communities in their environment.

 The work performed in the CWP must be ‘useful work’.
 It must improve the quality of life in poor communities by helping to create and maintain community assets and develop services.
 This work is identified and prioritised through participatory processes, in ward committees or other agreed local development forums.

 This has required innovative community development approaches, which the CWP has enabled.
 In practice, the work performed is multi-sectoral, and typically includes a mix of activities such as home-based care, mapping orphans and vulnerable children, food gardens, environmental services, and the creation and maintenance of community assets such as parks, water tanks and roads.

 Funding the CWP

 The CWP is funded from the national budget.
-Wages have been set at R71 a day and R95 a day for supervisors, based on the wage-contribution approved in the national budget for the non-state sector of EPWP.
-Wages are paid directly into workers’ bank accounts.
+Wages have been set at R97.50 per day translating to R780 per month for working 8 days a month.
+The Supervisors are paid at R127 per day translating to R2.500 per month for working 20 days a month.
+Based on the wage-contribution approved in the national budget for the non-state sector of EPWP, wages are paid directly into workers’ bank accounts.